 The source Hadoop Distributed File System (HDFS) and the name of the file within the file system are passed as required parameters to the adapter.
-The client target platform must define the environment variable DFESP_HDFS_JARS.
+The client target platform must define the environment variable DFESP HDFS JARS.
 This specifies the location of the Hadoop JAR files.

-Parameter Definition -u url Specify the publish and subscribe standard URL in the form "dfESP://host:port/project/continuousquery/window". -f hdfs Specify the target file system, in the form "hdfs:// host:port".
-Specify the file system that is normally configured in property fs.defaultFS in core-site.xml. -i inputfile Specify the input CSV file, in the form "/path/ filename.csv". -b blocksize Specify the number of events per event block. -t Specify that event blocks are transactional.
-The default is normal. - d dateformat Specify the format of ESP_datetime_t and ESP_timestamp_t fields in events.
-The default is " yyyy-MM-ddHH:mm:ss.SSS ". - g gdconfigfile Specify the guaranteed delivery configuration file for the client. -l native solace tervela rabbitmq Specify the transport type.
-When you specify solace , tervela , or rabbitmq transports instead of the default native transport, use the required client configuration files specified in "Using Alternative Transport Libraries for Java Clients" on page 241. -o severe warning info Specify the application logging level. -C [configfilesection] Specify the name of the section in file /etc/ javaadapters.config to parse for configuration parameters.
+Parameter Definition -u url Specifies the publish and subscribe standard URL in the form "dfESP://host:port/project/continuousquery/window". -f hdfs Specifies the target file system, in the form "hdfs://host:port".
+Specifies the file system that is normally configured in property fs.defaultFS in core-site.xml. -i inputfile Specifies the input CSV file, in the form "/path/filename.csv". -b blocksize Specifies the number of events per event block. -t Specifies that event blocks are transactional.
+The default is normal. - d dateformat Specifies the format of ESP_DATETIME and ESP_TIMESTAMP fields in CSV events.
+The default values are "yyyy-MM-ddHH:mm:ss" for ESP_DATETIME and "yyyy-MM-ddHH:mm:ss.SSS" for ESP_TIMESTAMP. - g gdconfigfile Specifies the guaranteed delivery configuration file for the client.

+Parameter Definition -l native solace tervela rabbitmq Specifies the transport type.
+When you specify solace, tervela, or rabbitmq transports instead of the default native transport, use the required client configuration files specified in "Using Alternative Transport Libraries for Java Clients" on page 286. -o severe warning info Specifies the application logging level. -C [configfilesection] Specifies the name of the section in file /etc/ javaadapters.config to parse for configuration parameters. -s Specifies to build events with opcode = Upsert instead of Insert. -O tokenlocation Specifies the location of the file in the local file system that contains the OAuth token required for authentication by the publish/subscribe server.